boo62/biotrack/biotrack/README.md

 - Information is spread across different databases and some of these (SubtiWiki) are species specific.

+- Will database stucture have changed between versions so that it is difficult to compare?
+Merging of entries etc.

 - It is relatively easy to track changes to known components which we specify.
 How do we detect new components in a pathway?
 Could study pathway databases (KEGG).
 BioModels has Path2Models which automatically generates